BeatrisIlieva/devto-articles/articles/beginner-guide-to-http-and-rest.md

 2. **301/302** - The requested resource has been moved to a different location
 3. **400** (and similar) – The request was received and understood, but there was an **issue on the client's side** (e.g., missing resource, bad request format).
 These are not server errors but rather issues caused by the request itself.
 4. **500** (and similar) – The request was sent correctly, but an internal server error occurred while processing it.
 This indicates a **problem on the server's side**.

-For a full list of HTTP status codes, check out 👉 https://http.cat/ 🐱

 ## REST Services